scala/docs.scala-lang/_overviews/toolkit/upickle-files.md

 ## Read and write raw JSON

-To read and write JSON to and from files, you can use uJson and OS-Lib as follows:
+To read and write JSON files, you can use uJson and OS-Lib as follows:

 {% tabs 'raw' %}
 {% tab 'Scala 2 and 3' %}